bbrzycki/interactive-sz-effect/README.md

 First, clone this repository (`git clone git@github.com:bbrzycki/interactive-sz-effect.git`).

-To install dependencies, simply run `pip install -r requirements.txt`.
+To install dependencies, simply run `pip install -r requirements.txt` within the repository.
+Make sure you are using the Python 3 version of `pip`.

 To open the website version of the demo, you should be able to run `open interactive_sz_effect.html` to spin up the demo in your default browser.
 Otherwise, navigate to the file and open it manually.